att-innovate/qnetdes/docs/demos/superdense-coding.rst

         self.qsend(alice.name, [0])
         self.qsend(bob.name, [1])

-Now, we will create Agent Alice.
+Now, we will create agent Alice.
 Alice will operate on her bell state pair from Charlie based on the classical bits she wishes to send to Bob and send her qubit to Bob.
 Bob will then convert back to the computational basis using a
 Controlled-Not (:math:`\textbf{CNOT}`) and a Hadamard (:math:`\textbf{H}`) gate.
 Finally, Bob will measure each qubit from Charlie and Alice to recreate Alice's two classical bits.